SAKET03/Wildfire-Prediction/README.md

 ## Methodology
-The methodology involves a comprehensive process, including data loading and inspection, data cleaning, handling missing values, univariate analysis, outlier treatment, region-wise distribution analysis, principal component analysis (PCA), and data preparation for training.
+The methodology involves a comprehensive process, including data loading and inspection, cleaning, handling missing values, univariate analysis, outlier treatment, region-wise distribution analysis, principal component analysis (PCA), and data preparation for training.

 ![Methodology](https://github.com/SAKET03/Wildfire-Prediction/blob/main/Images/Methodology.png)

 ### Data Loading and Inspection:
 - Loading Data: Incorporating weather-related time series data from 2005 to 2021 from `dataset1.csv` into a Pandas DataFrame.
-- Initial Observation: Using methods like `head()` for a snapshot of initial rows and shape for insights into the dataset's size.
+- Initial Observation: Using methods like `head()` for a snapshot of initial rows and shapes for insights into the dataset's size.

 ### Data Cleaning:
 - Column Renaming: Ensuring consistency and readability by renaming columns associated with vegetation indices.